kermitt2/biblio_glutton_harvester/Readme.md

 This command will harvest 2000 PDF randomly distributed in the complete PMC set.
 For the Unpaywall set, as around 20% of the entries only have an Open Access PDF, you will need to multiply by 5 the sample number, e.g. if you wish 2000 PDF, indicate `--sample 10000`.

 ### Map for identifier mapping

-A mapping with the UUID and the main identifiers of the entries can be dumped in JSONL (default file name is `map.jsonl`) with the following command:
+A mapping with the UUID associated with an Open Access full text resource and the main identifiers of the entries can be dumped in JSONL (default file name is `map.jsonl`) with the following command:

 ```bash
 > python3 OAHarvester.py --dump output.jsonl